ndornseif/video-crusher/README.md

 A false color palette is a text file consisting of 256 newline seperated 24-bit color values.
 Example palettes are supplied in the palettes/ directory.
 When applying a palette, the image is first converted to grayscale, the grayscale value is then used to look up an RGB color in the palette.
+All example palettes use the .vcpal filename extension.

 ## Example outputs
 Input video used for examples: [Noisestorm - Crab Rave (Official Music Video)](https://youtu.be/cE0wfjsybIQ)